Attend Events

 Upcoming Events

-Join your fellow TCADP supporters in DFW on Thursday, July 18, 2024, from 9:00 to 11:00 AM, at Union Coffee (3705 Cedar Springs Rd, Dallas, TX 75219).
-Deputy Director Tiara Cooper will hold space for anyone interested in learning more about TCADP and connecting with our efforts and upcoming events.
+Join TCADP supporters in DFW on Wednesday, November 20, 2024, from 10:00 AM to 12:00 PM, at Union Coffee (3705 Cedar Springs Rd, Dallas, TX 75219).
+Deputy Director Tiara Cooper will hold space for anyone interested in discussing recent death penalty developments and connecting with our efforts and upcoming events.
 To RSVP, email TCooper@TCADP.org

 TCADP Book Group

 The TCADP Book Group meets every six to eight weeks on Zoom and reads a mix of fiction, non-fiction, and memoirs (see below for a list of everything we’ve read together).
-Our next selection is The Power of One, a novel by Bryce Courtenay.
-We will discuss the book on Zoom on Wednesday, September 4, 2024, at 7:00 PM CT.
+Our next selection is How to Read a Book by Monica Wood.
+We will discuss the book on Wednesday, December 11, 2024, at 7:00 PM CT.
+Ms. Hagerty will join us for part of the discussion!
 Register here.

 Past Events